Skip to main content

 Are Honeymoon Israel trips running?

-More than a trip, Honeymoon Israel is about building community, and right now community is needed more than ever.
-The past few months have been difficult for many of those who are Jewish or who love someone who is Jewish.
-With safety as our absolute top priority, we are confident that our program will offer a unique opportunity to connect with your partner and your peers who are having similar experiences.
+More than a trip, Honeymoon Israel is about building community — and right now, that community is more important than ever.
+The last few years have been difficult for many people who are Jewish or love someone who is.
+Our program offers a unique and much-needed opportunity to connect with your partner and peers, explore your relationship to Judaism and Israel, and be part of something grounding, supportive, and hopeful.

 What is Honeymoon Israel?

 Honeymoon Israel offers a way in: a highly subsidized group trip to Israel serves as a catalyst for building a lifelong Jewish community at home.
-Participants spend ten exhilarating days in Israel sharing thoughtful – and fun! – experiences with couples from their city.
+Participants explore Israel, sharing thoughtful – and fun! – experiences with couples from their city.
 Then, the journey continues at home as they connect to Judaism with their new community.

 Why does Honeymoon Israel offer this program?